-Originally from Eastern Europe, rugelach rolled cookies traditionally filled with sweet accents like jam, sugar, cinnamon, nuts, and raisins.
-The following recipe using the same classic technique but with a chocoholic in mind.
+Originally from Eastern Europe, rugelach rolled cookies are traditionally filled with sweet accents like jam, sugar, cinnamon, nuts, and raisins.
+The following recipe uses the same classic technique but with a chocoholic in mind.
 The use of Nutella makes for a predictably satisfying treat.

 Equipment: cutting board, chef’s knife, dry and wet measuring cups, measuring spoons, hand or standing mixer, plastic wrap, food processor, rubber spatula, baking sheet, pizza cutter (optional), spatula

 Dough Ingredients: 8 ounces cream cheese at room temperature

 2 sticks unsalted butter at room temperature

 pinch of kosher

 2 cups flour

 Filling Ingredients: 1 cup Nutella or chocolate spread 2 cups miniature chocolate chips ¾ cup chopped pecans, toasted ½ cup sugar ½ teaspoon cinnamon

 Topping Ingredients: ¼ cup sugar ½ teaspoon cinnamon

 1. Using a hand or standing mixer, beat the cream cheese and butter until light and fluffy, about 1 minute.
 Add the sugar and salt, and blend well.
 Add the flour and mix until just combined (do NOT overbeat).
 On a floured cutting board, roll the dough into a ball.
 Cut the ball in quarters and shape each quarter into a disc.
 Wrap each piece in plastic and refrigerate for 1 hour.